apollographql/rover/docs/source/supergraphs.md

 #### Gateway compatibility

-The `rover supergraph compose` command produces a supergraph by utilizing the composition functions of the [`@apollo/federation`](https://www.apollographql.com/docs/federation/api/apollo-federation/) package.
-As that library is still in pre-1.0 releases (as are Rover and Apollo Gateway), some updates to Rover may result in a supergraph with new functionality and therefore necessitate complimentary updates to Apollo Gateway.
+The `rover supergraph compose` command produces a supergraph schema by using composition functions from the [`@apollo/federation`](https://www.apollographql.com/docs/federation/api/apollo-federation/) package.
+Because that library is still in pre-1.0 releases (as are Rover and Apollo Gateway), some updates to Rover might result in a supergraph schema with new functionality.
+In turn, this might require corresponding updates to your gateway.

-Apollo Gateway will fail to start-up if it's provided with a supergraph that it doesn't support, so it's recommended to test launching Apollo Gateway with the supergraph it will be ultimately be deployed with in a CI pipeline to ensure compatible versions.
+Apollo Gateway fails to start up if it's provided with a supergraph schema that it doesn't support.
+To ensure compatibility, we recommend that you test launching your gateway in a CI pipeline with the supergraph schema it will ultimately use in production.

-We aim to reduce the frequency at which these paired updates are necessary by making supergraph additions backwards-compatible.
-We will note changes which require corresponding Apollo Gateway updates  clearly in the Rover _Release Notes_ as well as updating the compatibility table below.
+We aim to reduce the frequency at which these paired updates are necessary by making supergraph additions backwards compatible.
+We will note changes that require corresponding Apollo Gateway updates clearly in the Rover _Release Notes_, and we'll also update the following compatibility table.

 |Rover version|Gateway version|
 |---|---|